feitianyiren/lbryschema/docs/signing.md

+//this doc is getting moved to lbry.tech, will clean up later.
 ### Signing a claim

 Reilly wants to publish _Terror on the Midway_ to the channel he claimed `lbry://@FleischerSuperman`.
 He picks the name "terroronthemidway", and fills in the information for the claim: